sashinpivotal/cnd-instructor-lab-notes/README.md

 - When executing flyway command, username and password will be asked.
   Enter tracker and no password

-### Trouble-shooting

-- ???
-It takes more than 20 minutes to get the step 2 to get finished.
-  What do we expect students do during this time?

 ### Slack channel tips

 ```